 In general, courses that focus on psychology as a social science are taught by instructors from our department and courses that represent psychology as a natural science are taught by instructors from the Department of Brain and Cognitive Sciences.

-Research in the department comprises three signature areas:
+Research in the department comprises four signature areas:

 - Developmental psychopathology